omega-gg/documentation/consulting/README.md

 push your signed application on the different marketplaces and get it ready for prime time.

-We want to ensure that you build your project on solid ground and put you in a position to iterate and improve on the existing codebase while retaining solid foundations during the entire lifecycle of the application.
+We want to ensure that you build your project on solid ground and put you in a position to iterate and improve the existing codebase while retaining solid foundations during the entire lifecycle of the application.
 That approach is quite unique in our field.

 ### Revamp your existing application with state of the art technology